 How to Safely Ship Trading Cards in 2026 (Pokemon, Baseball, TCG)

 To ship a trading card safely, always use the "Penny Sleeve + Top Loader + Team Bag" combo.
 Sandwich the card between two pieces of cardboard, wrap it in bubble wrap, and place it inside a sturdy shipping box (never a plain envelope).
-For high-value cards (>$500), use the Double-Boxing method to prevent crushing and theft.
+For high-value cards (over $500), use the Double-Boxing method to prevent crushing and theft.
+Always add third-party shipping insurance to cover your cards against loss, theft, and damage in transit.

 Need to know how to ship a valuable trading card without risking damage?
 Whether you are sending a Charizard to a buyer or submitting sports cards to PSA, the stakes are high.
 In 2026, relying on standard carrier packing is a mistake.
 This guide details the exact trading card shipping supplies and protocols you need to protect your investment.